 Encouraging the Behavior

-Though the piercing sound of the Border Terrier's singing would undoubtedly carry some distance over fields and forest, it would be difficult to determine how near the hunter was to the dog and his cornered prey.
+Though the piercing sound of this animated dog's singing would undoubtedly carry some distance over fields and forest, it would be difficult to determine how near the hunter was to the dog and his cornered prey.
 This is why hunters most often worked alongside packs of dogs instead of merely taking one.
 The other dogs would join in the "kill cry" to help the sound to penetrate to where the owner was and provide an aural trail of where to reach the dog and his quarry.
 It is important to understand that a Terrier who took it upon himself to kill the prey was considered a liability to the hunter.
 The Border Terrier's job was simply to inform the hunter of the location of the prey.
 Once the hunter arrived on the scene, the dog's function was to drive the prey above ground.
 Dogs who went in for the kill themselves were often culled by their owners.
 In the early days of the breed, dogs were rarely kept as companion animals.
 Food was harder to come by, and hunters could not afford to feed and keep an animal that did not properly do its job.
 Sadly, there was little sentimentality towards the life of animals as what we see today.

 Other Solutions and Considerations

 Many dog owners cite their dogs howling along to their favorite Katy Perry song.
 Is it because they love it and want to join in?
 Do the tones of the particular song hurt their ears in some way?
-Maybe Fido just really hates Katy Perry; it's hard to say.
+Maybe Fido just really dislikes Katy Perry; it's hard to say.
 But we do know for certain, that sometimes our dogs do erupt into spontaneous song, and we love it.
 It is highly entertaining and never fails to bring a smile to our faces.
-If your Border Terrier's singing is an annoyance to you, the best thing that you can do to reduce it is to remove access to things which elicit the reaction.
-If Fido spends a good portion of his day staring out your living room window then alerting you to every tumbleweed that floats by, it is best to remove the portion of furniture he stands on that provides him the vantage point for his daily observations.
-You may not be able to completely eliminate this well-ingrained behaviour, but you can reduce and discourage it, and your neighbors will likely thank you for it.
+If your noisy pup's singing is an annoyance to you, the best thing that you can do to reduce it is to remove access to things which elicit the reaction.
+If Fido spends a good portion of his day staring out your living room window, alerting you to every tumbleweed that floats by, it is best to remove the portion of furniture he stands on that provides him the vantage point for his daily observations.
+You may not be able to completely eliminate this well-ingrained behavior, but you can reduce and discourage it, and your neighbors will likely thank you for it.